Rlocksley/DNMC/README.md

 This is an implementation of a Feed Forward Network which uses a DMNC as its external Memory

-the .train() methode generates random sequences between 0 and 1 , and trains the Network for the copy function.
+The .train() methode generates random sequences between 0 and 1 , and trains the Network for the copy function.

 You can also use an LSTM Network but its better to use  a FeedForwardController so that you can be sure that it is the external Memory which is working.